 Revision total knee replacement is more complex and takes longer to perform than primary total knee replacement.
-In most cases, the surgery takes from 2-3 hours.
+In complex cases, the surgery may take several hours.

 To begin, your doctor will follow the line of the incision made during your primary total knee replacement.
 The incision may be longer than the original, however, to allow the old components to be removed.
 Once the incision is made, the doctor will move the kneecap and tendons to the side to reveal your knee joint.

 Your doctor will examine the soft tissues in your knee to make sure that they are free from infection.
-He or she will assess all the metal and/or plastic parts of the prosthesis to determine which parts have become worn or loose or shifted out of position.
+They will assess all the metal and/or plastic parts of the prosthesis to determine which parts have become worn or loose or shifted out of position.

-After removing the original implant, the doctor will prepare the bone surfaces for the revision implant.
+After removing the original implant, your doctor will prepare the bone surfaces for the revision implant.
 In some cases, there may be significant bone loss around the knee.
 If this occurs, metal augments and platform blocks can be added to the main components to make up for the bony deficits.

 Rarely, bone graft material may be used to help rebuild the knee.
 The graft may come from your own bone (autograft) or from a donor (allograft).

 Finally, your doctor will insert the specialized revision implant, repair any surrounding soft tissues that are damaged, and carefully test the motion of the joint.
 A drain may be placed in your knee to collect any fluid or blood that may remain after surgery.